Arkansas joined the list of Knife favouring states after 2013 laws.

 - Dinks, stilettos are legal.

-- Bowie’s and large knives are legal under the Arkansas Knife laws
+- Large knives are legal under the Arkansas Knife laws

 what is illegal in Arkansas